PM Matteo Renzi to resign as Italy faces uncertainty

 There is also the possibility that a caretaker administration could be appointed to keep the country running until the 2018 elections.

-That could see the likes of finance minister Pier Carlo Padoan take over as Prime Minister or even Pietro Grasso, the Senate leader.
+That could see the likes of finance minister Pier Carlo Padoan take over as prime minister or even Pietro Grasso, the Senate leader.

 And while unlikely, there is also a scenario in which parliament is dissolved and a snap election is called.